ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 ## Configuring Generic Routing Encapsulation (GRE) tunnel
 {: #configure-gre-tunnel}

 A Generic Routing Encapsulation (GRE) tunnel connects two endpoints (a firewall or a router and another network appliance) in a point-to-point logical link.
 Power Systems Virtual Servers use GRE tunnel to enable connectivity to IBM Cloud VMware network and other destinations by using a router appliance.
+GRE tunnel enables BYOIP and transiting through IBM Cloud Classic Network.

 GRE tunnel configuration requires tunnel source IP (Power Systems Virtual Server router end) and destination IP.
 To configure GRE tunnel and associated IP's, destination IP and GRE subnet are required.